 ATLANTA'S TEMPORARY TERMINAL

 The 1932 terminal had reached its capacity after the war as traffic increased and larger 4-engine aircraft entered service.
 The first jet engines had been developed during the war and airlines anticipated the arrival of jet airliners within the next decade.
-Until it could be determined what type of terminal would be required to accommodate the next generation of airliners, the city created an inexpensive temporary terminal from a quonset-style war surplus hangar.
+Until it could be determined what type of facility would be required to accommodate the next generation of airliners, and until the time the Federal Government agreed to match a $3,000,000 bond issue for the contemplated "atom-age" building, the city created an inexpensive temporary terminal using repurposed materials from the old Army buildings that stood along Virginia Avenue.
 The facility was used from May 1948 until a true jet-age terminal was opened in May 1961.
 To see where the temporary terminal was located, click HERE.

-World War I fighter ace, Medal of Honor recipient, and head of Eastern Air Lines Eddie Rickenbacker (center) checks the progress of the temporary terminal on March 30, 1948, about 5 weeks before opening day.
-The papers on the wall cover large photos of scenes from around Georgia.
+World War I fighter ace, Medal of Honor recipient, and head of Eastern Air Lines, Eddie Rickenbacker (center) checks the progress of the temporary terminal on March 30, 1948, about 5 weeks before opening day.
+The papers on the wall are covering large photographic murals of scenes from around Georgia.
 The one at left is labeled "Okefenokee swamp - Georgia state park" and the one at center says "Five Points - downtown Atlanta".

-A 1949 view of the ramp along the east wing shows 4 Eastern Air Lines DC-3s, 2 Constellations and a DC-4 with a Delta DC-4 in the background.
+A May 1949 view of the crowded ramp along the east wing shows 4 Eastern Air Lines DC-3s, 2 Constellations and a DC-4 with a Delta DC-4 in the background.
+Credit: Lane Brothers Collection, Georgia State University.

-An Eastern Air Lines Lockheed Constellation starts its engines in this postcard view.
+An Eastern Air Lines Lockheed Constellation starts its engines with a cloud of smoke in this postcard view.
 Note the altered lettering on the terminal from the actual photo above.
 The word "temporary" has been removed.

 A postcard view of the temporary terminal shows a Delta DC-6 and DC-3 and a Capital Airlines DC-3 at right.
 Note the second story observation deck.
 Capital was absorbed by United Airlines in 1961.